Field Trip 1: FIELD TRIP TO ORANGE-FLESHED SWEETPOTATO VALUE CHAIN IN SOUTHERN PROVINCE

 This station was established in 1978.
 CIP’s contribution to start a sustainable potato program in this place to date is one of the success stories of which the likes of Andre Devaux, CIP Regional Director of Latin America, can attest to.

-Activities such as building facilities, establishment of seed production sites like Kinigi station and production of disease-resistant varieties was done by a group of scientists and breeders from CIP when the Musanze RAB station was being established.
+Activities such as building facilities, the establishment of seed production sites like Kinigi station and production of disease-resistant varieties was done by a group of scientists and breeders from CIP when the Musanze RAB station was being established.

 Musanze is also known as Rwanda’s most mountainous district, containing the largest part of Volcanoes National Parks.
 Five of the eight volcanoes of the Virunga chain (Karisimbi, Bisoke, Sabyinyo, Gahinga and Muhabura) are within the district boundaries.